nrmarzo/100-days-of-code/r1-log.md

 Still working on personal portfolio.
 Added some navbar.
 Got the design planned out though.

 ### R1D9-R1D12 - April 28 to May 2, 2018
 Had some trouble aligning items on personal portfolio.
 Been stuck for a few days but learned about flexbox.
 Now incorporated flexbox on project.
-Hoping to finish this project by tomorrow.
+Goal is to finish this project by tomorrow.

 Link: https://nrmarzo.github.io/